mauricereigman/RxJS-workshop/src/app/README.md

 https://www.learnrxjs.io/operators/multicasting/share.html

 ### assignment 3: subjects === observable + observer
-`initially the property mySubject does not contain a value, lets fill it in the constructor of our component by calling the .next(value: any) method on it and see if out value is being printed on the page.`
+`initially the property mySubject (which is a type of observable) does not contain a value, lets fill it in the constructor of our component by calling the .next(value: any) method on it and see if our value is being printed on the page.`

 `a Subject is a hot observable and because the constructor initiation is done before the component starts rendering we missed the event.